simonwicky/SoftwareSecurity/lab04/libfuzzer/reports/04/DESCRIPTION.md

 ### Description

-In case of error while reading chunk the iend_chunk in not freed.
+In case of error while reading a chunk, data from plte_chunk and ihdr_chunk are not freed.

 ### Affected Lines
-Allocated in `pngparser.c:589`.
+Allocated in `pngparser.c:277`.

 ### Expected vs Observed
 We expect no memory leaks, but we get one.